 Introduction to 20th Century Design

 How context shapes design, and design shapes context.
 From Adam Smith and the Industrial Revolution to the three Ms of the 20th Century: mass production, mass transit and mass communication.
-The Arts & Crafts movement to Modernism, via Art Nouveau and Art Deco: The events that shaped them and their influence on the railways.
+The Arts & Crafts movement to Modernism, via Art Nouveau and Art Deco: The events that shaped them and their influence on the railway architecture and design.

 Transit Maps History, Part 1: